SAP/cloud-security-services-integration-library/samples/spring-security-hybrid-usage/README.md

 - create an IAS oidc token via ``password`` grant token flow.
 For that call the ``oauth2/token`` endpoint of your identity service.
 You can get the ``url`` and the ``clientid`` and ``clientsecret`` for the Basic Authorization header from ``VCAP_SERVICES``.`identity`.
 - create an XSUAA access token via client-certificate token flow.
 For that, call the ``<cert_url>/oauth/token`` endpoint of your xsuaa service. <br>You can get the ``cert_url``, the ``client_id``, the ``certificate`` and ``key`` for the request from ``VCAP_SERVICES``.`xsuaa`.
 <br> You can use Postman to retrieve the token over mTLS.
 To setup SSL connection:
-    1. Store the certificate and key into seperate files in `PEM` format.
+    1. Store the certificate and key into separate files in `PEM` format.
     <br>❗ In case you experience invalid PEM file errors, \\n characters might have to be replaced by newlines \n to have the PEM in the correct format.
         ```shell script
         awk '{gsub(/\\n/,"\n")}1' <file>.pem